Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 - **FROM_END**: Will until there is `delay` seconds left to place the bet
 - **PERCENTAGE**: Will place the bet when `delay` percent of the set timer is elapsed

-Here a concrete example.
+Here's a concrete example.
 Let's suppose we have a bet that is opened with a timer of 10 minutes:

 - **FROM_START** with `delay=20`: The bet will be placed 20s after the bet is opened
 - **FROM_END** with `delay=20`: The bet will be placed 20s before the end of the bet (so 9mins 40s after the bet is opened)